Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 2. What are the true costs over 5–10 years?

-4. Are our requirements truly unique - or do we just believe they are?
+4. Are our requirements truly unique—or do we just believe they are?

-Question the "it's different for us" statements.
-In 80% of cases it is not different enough for custom development.
+Question the “it’s different for us” statements.
+In 80% of cases, it is not different enough for custom development.

 5. What happens if this project fails?